junxit/us-congress-bills-114/bill.md

   - **(A)** in the subsection heading, by striking “In general” and inserting “Alaska Native veteran allotments”;
   - **(B)** by striking paragraphs (1) through (4) and inserting the following:
     > - **(1)** *Allotments*
     >   - **(A)** *Eligible recipients* Any person described in paragraph (1) or (2) of subsection (b) shall be eligible to receive an allotment under the Act of May 17, 1906 (34 Stat.
 197, chapter 2469) (as in effect before December 18, 1971), of not more than 2 parcels of Federal land, the total area of which shall not exceed 160 acres.
+Any person described in paragraph (1) and (2) of subsection (b) who, prior to the date on which the Secretary promulgates regulations pursuant to section 4 of the Alaska Native Veterans Land Allotment Equity Act, received an allotment that has a total area of less than 160 acres shall be eligible to receive an allotment under the Act of May 17, 1906 (34 Stat.
+197, chapter 2469) (as in effect before December 18, 1971), of not more than 1 parcel of Federal land, the total area of which shall not exceed the difference in acres between 160 acres and the total area of the allotment that the person previously received under the Act.
     >   - **(B)** *Filing deadline* An allotment shall be filed for an eligible recipient not later than 3 years after the date on which the Secretary promulgates regulations pursuant to section 4 of the Alaska Native Veterans Land Allotment Equity Act.
     > - **(2)** *Land available for allotments*
     >   - **(A)** *In general* Subject to subparagraph (C), an allotment under this section shall be selected from land that is—